 Both the EU and UK want to avoid a cliff-edge no-deal, and might see emergency measures put in place to ensure there are few changes after 30 March.
 There are, however, no guarantees of that.

 While farmers should be making short-term plans to prepare for the impact of Brexit, it’s vital to consider the longer-term impact changes in support, regulation and currency might be — and whether they can benefit from any opportunities those changes present.

 Cedric Porter is a farming journalist and consultant who publishes World Potato Markets and Brexit Food and Farming, a monthly analysis of the impact of Brexit on farmers and food companies.
 To read other blogs written by Cedric for Stable follow this link.

 Stable was designed and built by farmers.
-We help farming and food businesses of every size and sector manage the risk of volatile prices so they can invest in their future with confidence.
-Stable’s index-insurance platform enables farmers and food businesses to insure themselves from a wide range of volatile commodity prices and input costs.
+We help farming and food businesses of every sector manage the risk of volatile prices so they can invest in their future with confidence.
+Stable’s index-insurance platform enables farmers and food businesses to insure themselves from a wide range of volatile commodity prices and costs.